Phase and frequency linear response theory for hyperbolic chaotic oscillators: Introduction

-Note that in this convention, phase has the dimension of time.
-Equations like (\ref{LCPhaseResponse}) are sometimes referred to as Winfree type phase equations in recognition of his unifying works in mathematical biology \cite{Winfree67,Winfree80}.
-The function $\vec{Z}(\varphi)$ is called sensitivity function and its components are proportional to phase response curves (PRCs).
-The PRCs essentially determine a system's synchronization behaviour and are used in mathematical modelling of weakly coupled oscillators across scientific disciplines from biology, in particular neurosience \cite{HopIzh97} and chronobiology \cite{Winfree80}, chemistry, ecology to electrical engineering and many others \cite{Pikovsky03}.
-Based on the PRCs it is possible to design perturbation protocols that may stabilize or destabilize various cluster states in ensembles of oscillators including complete synchronization and the asynchronous state \cite{KissKori07} or perform a certain control in an optimal way \cite{Kiss13}.
-While Eq.\,(\ref{LCPhaseResponse}) describes the change of phase velocity in linear order of $\varepsilon$, the equation is nonlinear in $\varphi$ and even small perturbations can aggregate to nonlinear synchronization effects.
-There are three common approaches to obtain the PRCs of autonomous limit cycle oscillators as described in the works of Winfree, Kuramoto and Malkin, based on asymptotic phase shifts caused by single impulses at a prescribed phase, as the gradient of isochrones that are parameterized by the periodic phase \cite{Winfree67,Kuramoto84}, or as the solution to an adjoint linearized equation \cite{MalkinIzh}.
-Instead of measuring phase shifts caused by single impulses one can also measure changes in the average frequency $\omega_\varepsilon$ caused by phase dependent perturbations
+Note that in this convention, phase $\varphi$ has the dimension of time.
+While Eq.\,\eqref{Eq:LCPhaseResponse} describes the change of phase velocity in linear order of $\varepsilon$, the equation is nonlinear in $\varphi$ and even small perturbations can aggregate to nonlinear synchronization effects.
+Equations like \eqref{Eq:LCPhaseResponse} are sometimes referred to as Winfree type phase equations in recognition of his unifying works in mathematical biology \cite{winfree1967biological,winfree2001geometry}.
+The function $\vec{Z}(\varphi)$ is called phase sensitivity function and its components are proportional to phase response curves (PRCs).
+The PRCs essentially determine a system's synchronization behavior and are used in mathematical modeling of weakly coupled oscillators across scientific disciplines from biology, in particular neuroscience \cite{hoppensteadt2012weakly} and chronobiology \cite{winfree2001geometry}, chemistry, ecology to electrical engineering and many others \cite{pikovsky2003synchronization}.
+Based on the PRCs it is possible to design perturbation protocols that can stabilize or destabilize various collective modes in ensembles of oscillators including complete synchronization, clustering and the asynchronous state \cite{kiss2007engineering} or perform other control tasks in an optimal way \cite{zlotnik2013optimal}.
+In this paper we will discuss if and in what sense Eq.\,\eqref{Eq:LCPhaseResponse} can be used for more general dynamics than limit cycle oscillators.
+The key is to note that phase in Eq.\,\eqref{Eq:LCPhaseResponse} has the dimension of time and evolves as time in an unperturbed system \cite{freitas2018phase}.
+Thus, instead of interpreting phase as a geometric angle-like variable we can reinterpret phase as a time isomorphism $\varphi=\varphi(t)\in\mathbb{R}$ defined by Eq.\,\eqref{Eq:LCPhaseResponse} which parameterizes a typical trajectory $\vec{x}_0(\varphi)$ on a hyperbolic attractor.
+Indeed, in the following we will adopt the viewpoint that phase is time in the unperturbed system, i.e.